remiclarisse/chor-rivest-cryptosystem/tex/README.md

 Here there is the raw material to make the `rapport-stage.pdf`.

-`rough-book.pdf` is a logbook of what I have learned along my way here.
+`brouillon.pdf` is a logbook of what I have learned along my way here.
 It can be thought of as a *clean* rough book (hence the name!).

 > Everything is in french.